With all the technology available today, everyone wants to get the latest advancements here and now.

 After reading this introductory UX/UI course, you’ve probably noticed one thing.
 The focus is on the user.
 This is the key conclusion of all the terms and principles we mentioned.
 And, this is something you should understand as soon as possible.

 The goal of the UX/UI design process is to bring one fundamental truth to life—you aren’t your target audience.
 Your customers are.
 Which means you’re designing your digital product for them, not for yourself.
-This is why you shouldn’t be guided by your own feelings, but solely by user input and behavior.
+This is why you shouldn’t be guided by your own feelings, but solely by user input and behaviour.
 This understanding discovers whole new worlds full of unpredictable ways a user can interact with a product.

 You become a great UX/UI designer when you realize that the design process is never over.
 It lasts while your users are using your product.
 It should be a continuous process of improvements based on feedback from the users.
-This is why designers have to be in constant contact with users, learning from their behaviors.
+This is why designers have to be in constant contact with users, learning from their behaviours.

 And, this is what makes this job so beautiful.
 What you’re actually doing is solving the problems of users.
 The greatest design is the one that the user can use.
 Is there anything better than a happy user?